mikeAdamss/tidychef/README.md

 # Build tidy data by associating observations with their corresponding headers
 tidy_data = TidyData(
     observations,
-    # "Band" labels are closest to the right of each value
+    # the observations are closest to the right of bands
     Column(bands.finds_observations_closest(right)),
-    # "Assets" labels are directly below each value
+    # the observations are directly below assets
     Column(assets.finds_observations_directly(below)),
-    # "Names" labels are direcrly to the right of each value
+    # the observations are directyl right of names
     Column(names.finds_observations_directly(right)),
 )